 6. Adaptation as Hyperreality: The (A)historicism of Trauma in Robert Zemeckis's Beowulf; Philipp Hinz and Margitta Rouse

 7. Perils of Generation: Incest, Romance and the Proliferation of Narrative in Game of Thrones; Martin Bleisteiner

 8. Arthurian Myth and Cinematic Horror: M. Night Shyamalan's The Sixth Sense; Hans Jürgen Scheuer

 9. Marian Re-writes the Legend: The Temporality of Archaeological Remains in Richard Lester's Robin and Marian; Andrew James Johnston

 Andrew James Johnston is Chair of Medieval and Renaissance English Literature at the Freie Universität Berlin, Germany, and author of Performing the Middle Ages from Beowulf to Othello.

 Margitta Rouse is Assistant Professor at the Humboldt-Universität zu Berlin, Germany.
 She teaches medieval English literature as well as cinematic adaptation.

 Philipp Hinz curates film festivals and publishes stage-to-screen adaptations on DVD.

 Posted by Blog Editor, The Association for the Advancement of Scholarship and Teaching of the Medieval in Popular Culture at 3:42 PM

-Labels: Adaptation, Beowulf, Dracula, Europe (Medieval), Film, Game of Thrones, Getting Medieval on Television, GMTV, Medieval on Film, New/Recent Scholarship, Robin Hood, Shakespeare on Film, Television
+Labels: Adaptation, Beowulf, Dracula, Europe (Medieval), Film, Game of Thrones, Getting Medieval on Television, GMTV, Medieval on Film, New/Recent Scholarship, Robin Hood, Shakespeare on Screen, Television